 - 100 g dairy toffee chopped into small pieces

 - Get ready the individual loaf tin moulds, muffin tins or base-line a 9 inch/23 cm square baking tin with baking paper.

 - Pre-heat the oven to 180 C/350 F/Gas 4.

 - Weigh and mix together the flour, almonds, xanthan gum, baking powder, bicarbonate of soda, and salt, making sure any lumps are completely broken down.
+(TIP: Weigh into an airtight container and shake vigorously).
 Set aside.

 - In a large bowl, beat together the butter and brown sugar until pale and creamy.

 - Add the golden syrup and continue to beat until thoroughly combined.